 Before you take new technology to a show, make sure you test it.
 Even something as simple as a TV not working properly could make the technology you want to use a waste of time and money.

 Not only do you need to make sure all the components work, but you also need to test everything to work out the bugs.
 Maybe you have a specific type of lighting you want to use and need to make sure it will look the way you are hoping.
-Test this before you arrive at a show to ensure it's the look and feel you desire.
+Test this before you arrive at a show to ensure it has the look you desire.